Skip to Content

 Under both Title VII and the FEHA, occasional and isolated incidents will not rise to the level of creating a hostile work environment in most cases.
 However, the severity of the incident (or incidents) involved is an important factor.
 In cases of egregious sexual misconduct, a single act can be enough to create a hostile work environment.

-What To Do if You Are a Victim of Workplace Sexual Harassment in Los Angeles
+Steps to Take if You Are a Victim of Workplace Sexual Harassment in Los Angeles

 If you believe that you have experienced sexual harassment in the workplace, there are some steps you should take to help your Los Angeles sexual harassment lawyer pursue your claim.
 These steps include: